ericasaywhat/ExercisesInC/homeworks/homework06.md

 to see a list of processes sorted by RSS, which is "resident set size", the amount of physical memory a process has.
 Which processes are using the most memory?

+Google Chrome are using most memory along with Spotify and Firefox.

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

+Allocating a large number of small chunks will take up a lot of overhead since boundary tags and free list pointers take a lot of space.
+We can mitigate the problem by allocating them in arrays.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)